nprimo/quick/README.md

 Use MVC project structure.

+## Dependencies

+- Templ for UI components with types
+- Goose for DB migrations
+- ...

 # TODO

 - [ ] add a "error" page to render the message inside a "error layout"